US gains 0-0 draw at Mexico, in strong position to qualify

 Reyna blushed when told of Berhalter’s remark.

-“It was a nice run,” he said.
-“It didn’t really amount to anything.”
+“I don’t know about that, but, yeah, it was a nice run,” he said.
+“In the end, it didn’t really turn out to anything.”

-After FIFA ordered Mexico to play a pair of home qualifiers without fans as punishment for homophobic chants during October qualifiers against Honduras and Canada, the Mexican Football Federation limited the crowd to about 30,000 to 40,000 in the 87,000-seat stadium and mandated spectators present a QR Code and identification for entry.
+After FIFA ordered Mexico to play a pair of home qualifiers without fans as punishment for homophobic chants during October qualifiers against Honduras and Canada, the Mexican Football Federation limited the crowd to about 47,000 in the 87,000-seat stadium and mandated spectators present a QR Code and identification for entry.

-For much of the first half, two sections of American Outlaws in the upper deck were louder than Mexico’s supporters.
+For much of the first half, two sections of several hundred American Outlaws in the upper deck were louder than Mexico’s supporters.

+“I think everyone’s pretty pleased with the way tonight went,” Pulisic said.
+“Three points would have been amazing here, but we can’t get too greedy.
+They’re a great team in a difficult place to play.”

 NOTES: Aaron Long and Erik Palmer-Brown entered in the 80th minute, the 37th and 38th American players used in qualifying.
 Palmer-Brown became the 114th U.S. player of the World Cup cycle, the 88th since Berhalter became coach in December 2018.